fiskaltrust/faq/qna/DE-Portal-Kundendaten-wer-hat-wen-eingeladen_EN.md

 ## Question

-How do I find out if a customer uses TSE-as-a-Service?
+How do I find out if the PosDealer invited the PosOperator or vice versa?

 ## Metadata tags